-Subject to certain restrictions on transfer that may be applicable to the offering unitholder, the offering unitholder may sell the common units described in this prospectus and any prospectus supplement to one or more underwriters for public offering and sale, or it may sell the common units to investors directly or through dealers or agents.
+Subject to certain restrictions on transfer that may be applicable to the offering unitholders, the offering unitholders may sell the common units described in this prospectus and any prospectus supplement to one or more underwriters for public offering and sale, or they may sell the common units to investors directly or through dealers or agents.
+As used herein, "Offering Unitholders" includes donees and pledgees selling units received from a named offering unitholder after the date of this prospectus.
 Any underwriter, dealer or agent involved in the offer and sale of these common units will be named in the applicable prospectus supplement.
-If these common units are to be offered and sold in an underwritten public offering, we may designate the managing underwriter for such offering, subject to the approval of the offering unitholder.
+If these common units are to be offered and sold in an underwritten public offering, we may designate the managing underwriter for such offering, subject to the approval of the offering unitholders.

-The offering unitholder may act independently of us in making decisions with respect to the timing, manner and size of each of its sales.
-The offering unitholder may make sales on the Nasdaq National Market or otherwise, at prices and under terms prevailing at the time of the sale, or at prices related to the then-current market price, at fixed prices, or in privately negotiated transactions.
-The offering unitholder may sell the common units offered by this prospectus by one or more of, or a combination of, the following methods:
+The offering unitholders may act independently of us in making decisions with respect to the timing, manner and size of each of their sales.
+The offering unitholders may make sales on the Nasdaq National Market or otherwise, at prices and under terms prevailing at the time of the sale, or at prices related to the then-current market price, at fixed prices, or in privately negotiated transactions.
+The offering unitholders may sell the common units offered by this prospectus by one or more of, or a combination of, the following methods:

-- · purchases by a broker-dealer as principal and resales by such broker-dealer for its own account pursuant to this prospectus; - ordinary brokerage transactions and transactions in which the broker solicits purchasers;

-- block trades in which the broker-dealer so engaged will attempt to sell the common units as agent, but may position and resell a portion of the block as principal to facilitate the transaction; or - privately negotiated transactions, which include direct sales to purchasers and sales effected through agents.
+- · purchases by a broker-dealer as principal and resales by such broker-dealer for its own account pursuant to this prospectus; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; - block trades in which the broker-dealer so engaged will attempt to sell the common units as agent, but may position and resell a portion of the block as principal to facilitate the transaction; or - · privately negotiated transactions, which include direct sales to purchasers and sales effected through agents.

-The offering unitholder may be required by the securities laws of certain states to offer and sell the common units only through registered or licensed brokers or dealers.
+The offering unitholders may be required by the securities laws of certain states to offer and sell the common units only through registered or licensed brokers or dealers.

 Underwriters may offer and sell these common units at fixed prices, which may be changed, at prices related to the prevailing market prices at the time of sale or at negotiated prices.
-The offering unitholder also may authorize underwriters acting as his agent to offer and sell these common units upon the terms and conditions as are set forth in the applicable prospectus supplement.
-In connection with the sale of these common units, underwriters may be deemed to have received compensation from the offering unitholder in the form of underwriting discounts or commissions and may also receive commissions from purchasers of these common units for whom they may act as agent or to whom they sell as principals, or both.
+The offering unitholders also may authorize underwriters acting as their agent to offer and sell these common units upon the terms and conditions as are set forth in the applicable prospectus supplement.
+In connection with the sale of these common units, underwriters may be deemed to have received compensation from the offering unitholders in the form of underwriting discounts or commissions and may also receive commissions from purchasers of these common units for whom they may act as agent or to whom they sell as principals, or both.
 Underwriters may sell these common units to or through dealers.
 Dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or commissions from the purchasers for whom they may act as agent or to whom they sell as principals, or both.
-A member firm of the Nasdaq National Market may be engaged to act as the agent of the offering unitholder in the sale of common units.
+A member firm of the Nasdaq National Market may be engaged to act as the agent of the offering unitholders in the sale of common units.